 \subsection{Post-hoc Contrastive Explanation}

 To characterize differences between the best RL policies, the \textsc{nws} policy, and alternative baselines, we consider both stationary features included upstream in the analysis (e.g., climate region and median household income) as well as characteristics of both the \textsc{nws} and counterfactual alert policies, namely the distributions of the days of summer on which alerts are issued and the lengths of alert streaks (sequences of repeated alerts).
-We start with these alert characteristics, in Figure \ref{fig:hist_dos}.
-In the histogram on the left, we see that both \textsc{a2c.qhi} and \textsc{aa.qhi} tend to issue heat alerts earlier in the summer than \textsc{nws}.
-The histogram on the right indicates that \textsc{a2c.qhi} tends to issue shorter streaks of alerts (i.e., fewer consecutive days of alerts), which makes sense given its ability to learn sequential dependence encoded by the rewards model.
+We start with these alert characteristics, descriptive histograms of which are in Figure \ref{fig:hist_dos}.
+Both \textsc{a2c.qhi} and \textsc{aa.qhi} tend to issue heat alerts earlier in the summer than \textsc{nws}. \textsc{a2c.qhi} also tends to issue shorter streaks of alerts (i.e., fewer consecutive days of alerts), which makes sense given its ability to learn sequential dependence encoded by the rewards model.

-Figure \ref{fig:boxplot} illustrates the varying performance of \textsc{topk}, \textsc{aa.qhi}, and \textsc{a2c.qhi} relative to the \textsc{nws} policy across climate regions and counties.
-Note that large heterogeneity in the health effects of heat alert intervention across counties is consistent with previous findings \citep{wu_stochastic_intervention_2022}.
+Figure \ref{fig:boxplot} illustrates the varying performance of \textsc{topk}, \textsc{aa.qhi}, and \textsc{a2c.qhi} relative to the \textsc{nws} policy, across climate regions and counties.
+Note that large heterogeneity in the health effects of heat alert intervention across counties is consistent with previous findings \cite{wu_stochastic_intervention_2022}.
 A striking visual pattern is the increasing vertical spread from left to right: \textsc{topk} performs the least heterogeneously across counties, followed by \textsc{aa.qhi}, and finally \textsc{a2c.qhi}.
-Similarly, some climate regions, such as Mixed-Humid and Hot-Humid, display more heterogeneity across counties than the others, across all the policies.
+Similarly, the humid climate regions display more heterogeneity across counties than the others, across all the policies.
 This is partially due to those regions being larger and thus overrepresented among our 30 counties (see Table \ref{tab:counties}), but that does not fully explain the discrepancy.

 To structure our investigation of why some counties see smaller (or even no) benefits from the application of the heat alerts RL, we fit CART on both the numeric difference in average return (compared to \textsc{nws}) and a polytomous indicator of which policy performed the best.
 To prevent CART overfitting to our 30 counties and to facilitate interpretation, we ensure that the minimum number of counties in each leaf (terminal) node is greater than or equal to five for the regression and three for the polytomous classification.